 Being conned in the larger publishing industry is not a new thing.
 Even I, who is experienced and always apprehensive with whom I deal with, have written articles which were never paid for by a church led imprint.
 My efforts to involve the church’s overseer bore no fruit and I had to eat the humble pie and let go.
 I have seen my article appear under a different byline in the leading newspaper.
 I know of popular writers who were never paid by reputable firms, not necessarily in the publishing industry.
 We treat those as bad debts.
 And they are here to stay, simply because they are not going away.

-However, the concerned parties have narrated about how they were either conned of money or manuscripts, or both.
+However, the concerned parties, who have named a publisher I had never heard of, have narrated how they were either conned of money or manuscripts, or both.
 There are many rogues out there.
 As an experienced person in the publishing industry, this is my advice to you all who are ever dreaming of holding a book with your name on the cover.
 Understand how publishing works.

 Self-publishing vs traditional publishing